 - Venture capitalists

-How to Sell Your Medicare Book of Business
+Next Steps to Learn How to Sell Your Medicare Insurance Agency

-We’re seeing different categories of buyers in the current market, but they all seem to be based on the following minimum EBIDTA amounts.
+If you’re considering putting your health insurance agency for sale, we’re seeing different categories of buyers in the current market, but they all seem to be based on the following minimum EBITDA amounts.

 - $100-$250K